 8. Hanging out in Gustavus and Visiting the Beach

 Gustavus, Alaska, population 400, is actually a fun, wholesome little town.
-It lacks the rough-and-tumble bar scene of many Alaskan towns and is nothing like the tourist traps of Juneau or Skagway.
+It lacks the rough-and-tumble bar scene of many Alaskan villages and is nothing like the tourist traps of Juneau or Skagway.
 Instead, there are two small coffee shops, a little restaurant, and a liquor store that is only open a few hours a day.
 It is a great place to get a beer or coffee and meet the locals.
 Warning: everything closes by 8pm!

 9. Visit the Tribal House

 The Huna Tribal House, which opened in 2016, is a stunning new addition to the park.
-Carved entirely by hand, every inch of the house and totem poles is a work of art.
+Carved entirely by hand, every inch of the house and totem poles are a work of art.
 Visiting the house and listening to a ranger presentation is a must do activity.
 The modern history of the Huna natives is fascinating.

 10. Sleeping, disconnecting, slowing down